jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * honorable mention but almost completely replaced by Sublime Text

 [Evernote](https://evernote.com/)
-* really good but I just don't use it that much anymore
+* Really good but I just don't use it that much anymore

 [Atom](https://atom.io/)
 * I've used this but not strongly prefer Sublime Text, so almost never go back to it

+Note that you can also use a full IDE as a text editor.
+Only makes since if you're already using one though.

 ## Utilities